I Love You, Please Don't Hate Me

-I Love You, Please Don't Hate Me is the debut studio album by Australian singer Sam Fischer, released on 1 December 2023 through Sony Music.
+I Love You, Please Don't Hate Me is the debut studio album by Australian singer Sam Fischer, released on 1 December 2023 through RCA Records.
 It was announced in March 2023.

 In an interview with For Your Consideration in June 2023, Fischer said "I'm so excited for this album to come out.
 It's an exploration of the relationship that I have with myself, and the way that things have gone over the last four years" adding "it feels like I've spent a lifetime writing it".